Request Free Sample ×

 By Drug Type: Biologics (Largest) vs. Gene Therapies (Fastest-Growing)

-In the orphan drugs market, biologics account for a significant portion of the total market share due to their effectiveness in treating rare diseases.
+In the orphan drug market, biologics account for a significant portion of the total market share due to their effectiveness in treating rare diseases.
 Small molecules and combination therapies also hold notable shares, but biologics remain the dominant form of treatment, largely due to their innovative nature and ability to target specific pathways associated with rare conditions.
 Meanwhile, gene therapies are emerging rapidly, capturing increasing attention and investment as they offer potential cures by directly addressing genetic disorders at the source.

 By Route of Administration: Oral (Largest) vs. Injectable (Fastest-Growing)

-Administration Route: Oral (Dominant) vs. Injectable (Emerging)
+Oral (Dominant) vs. Injectable (Emerging)

 By Patient Population: Pediatric (Largest) vs. Adult (Fastest-Growing)